MNRE Amends Offshore Wind Lease Rules To Ease Process

 Transfer Of Lease Rights

-MNRE in its amendment introduced two new clauses related to the transfer of lease rights and the regulation of operations.
+MNRE in its draft amendment introduced two new clauses related to the transfer of lease rights and the regulation of operations.
 Under these rules, lessees cannot transfer their rights without written consent from the central government.
 Additionally, it placed a mandate on the central government to oversee the entire process—from studies and surveys to construction, installation, commissioning, operation, and maintenance of offshore wind energy projects—under technical standards and government instructions.

 "Want to be featured here or have news to share?
 Write to info[at]saurenergy.com